Mike O'Koren: Professional playing career

 In his NBA career, O'Koren played in 407 games and scored a total of 3,355 points.
 His best year as a professional came during the 1981–82 season as a member of the Nets, appearing in 80 games and averaging 11.4 ppg.

-In 1985, an analysis performed by USA Today crowned O'Koren the NBA's "Mr. Average", based on the league's players' ages, heights, weights and statistics (but not race; O'Koren was white in the predominantly-black NBA).
+In 1985, an analysis performed by USA Today crowned O'Koren the NBA's "Mr. Average", based on the league's players' ages, heights, weights and statistics.
 When informed he was the NBA's average man, O'Koren said: "I don't consider myself above average or below anyone.
 I guess that's what makes me average."